uuberoy/scalabel/README.md

 ```
 mkdir ../data
 ```
-* Install Golang by building and running a Docker image from the Dockerfile.
+* (Optional) Install Golang by building and running a Docker image from the Dockerfile.
 e.x.
 ```